edrodriguez/MyUTScheduler/README.md

 ```
 Then in browser at http://localhost:8080 the scheduler will be served, changed in code
 will be hot reloaded in browser for fast development.

+THIS IS ALL YOU NEED FOR NOW.
+The following is for actual development.
+We'll talk more about it later

 ### Git Workflow